-As the 2013 Hurricane Season approaches, FEMA Region III continues to proactively work with its state, local, and federal partners to increase preparedness, coordinate response and recovery capabilities, and empower individuals to take an active role in their community’s emergency management team.
+PHILADELPHIA - As the 2016 Atlantic hurricane season approaches, FEMA Region III continues to proactively work with its state, local, and federal partners to increase preparedness, coordinate response and recovery capabilities, and empower individuals to take an active role in preparing themselves, their families, and their communities.

-Starting on June 1st, hurricane season lasts until November; the greatest potential for storm activity is the months of August and September.
-A great time for the Whole Community to begin planning for hurricane season is Hurricane Preparedness Week designated May 26 – June 1, 2013.
+The Atlantic hurricane season starts on June 1, 2016 and lasts until November 30; the greatest potential for storm activity is the months of August and September.
+A great time to begin planning for hurricane season is Hurricane Preparedness Week, designated May 15 – May 21, 2016.

-FEMA recommends that everyone have enough supplies to last at least 72 hours.
-Emergency supply kits should include essential items like bottled water, battery-powered radio, flashlight, batteries, medicines, toiletries, non-perishable food items, manual can opener, and first aid supplies.
-Copy and store your important documents in a waterproof bag.
-These may include medical records, deeds, leases, banking records, insurance policies, and birth certificates.
+FEMA recommends that everyone have enough supplies to last for several days.
+Emergency supply kits should include essential items like bottled water, a battery-powered radio, flashlight, batteries, medicines, toiletries, non-perishable food items, manual can opener, and first aid supplies.

 When planning, think about the potential needs of everyone in the household during an emergency.
-If your household includes a person with a disability, an infant, or a senior citizen, be sure to take the necessary steps to assist and make them comfortable during an emergency.
+If your household includes pets, a person with a disability, an infant, or a senior citizen, be sure to take the necessary steps to assist and make them comfortable during an emergency, in addition to having any necessary documents or medications on hand.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.
 FEMA Region III’s jurisdiction includes Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia and West Virginia.
 Stay informed of FEMA’s activities online: videos and podcasts are available at fema.gov/medialibrary and youtube.com/fema.
 Follow us on Twitter at twitter.com/femaregion3.